TurtleCode84/tracktask/CONTRIBUTING.md

 2. Submit a new [pull request](https://github.com/TurtleCode84/tracktask/pulls) with your contributions.
 3. Wait for review by a member of our development team.
 4. Address feedback and discuss potential revisions.
-5. Your PR can be merged with `dev` upon approval!
+5. Your PR can be merged with `main` upon approval!

 ## Setting up a local instance for development
 1. Create a fork of this repository.
-Make sure to uncheck "copy the main branch only" if you want to develop using the `dev` branch instead.
 2. We'll use Vercel to deploy our Next.js application, so go ahead and import the repository from Github to a new Vercel project, selecting the framework preset as "Next.js" if it isn't already.
 3. Leave all of the build & output settings as they are.
 However, there are a few Environmental Variables **required** for the site to function: